-As So You Want To Be A Writer, my podcast with Valerie Khoo, approaches its 35th episode this week, I thought I’d take the opportunity to share a few more pearls of wisdom from some of the amazing authors I’ve spoken to over the past few months.
+As So You Want To Be A Writer, my podcast with Valerie Khoo, approaches its 35th episode this week, I thought I’d take the opportunity to share a few more writing tips from some of the amazing authors I’ve spoken to over the past few months.

 If you’d like to listen to the entire interview (or read the transcript), click on the author’s name to go through to the show notes.